Mayonnaise: History

 Another version is Grimod de La Reynière's 1808 bayonnaise sauce which is a sort of aspic: "But if one wants to make from this cold chicken, a dish of distinction, one composes a bayonnaise, whose green jelly, of a good consistency, forms the most worthy ornament of poultry and fish salads."

 In 1806, André Viard, in Le Cuisinier impérial, transformed this recipe for remoulade by replacing the roux with egg yolk.
 In another recipe, an Indian remoulade, without mustard, he specifies that the binding is facilitated by incorporating the oil little by little.
 This is the first modern mention of a stable cold emulsified sauce.
-In the same book, he also proposes a sauce called mayonnaise (the first recorded attestation of the name) but which is not an emulsion but a sauce linked to velouté and jelly.

 It is only in 1815 that Antonin Carême mentions a cold "magnonaise" emulsified with egg yolk.
 The word "mayonnaise" is attested in English in 1815.

-Auguste Escoffier wrote that mayonnaise was a French mother sauce of cold sauces, like espagnole or velouté.
+Auguste Escoffier wrote that mayonnaise was a French mother sauce of cold sauces.